ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 .. important::

   The figures represented in this section represent directed acyclic graphs/causal diagrams.
 These figures are distinct from compartamental model diagrams (such as SIR models).
-For our purposes we will represent directed acyclic graphs as *circles* connected by arrows and compartamental model diagrams as *squares* connected by arrows.
+DAGs for causal diagrams are commonly represented as *circles* connected by arrows, and compartmental model diagrams are commonly represented as *squares* connected by arrows; we will follow this convention here.

   Additionally, for the purposes of directed acyclic graphs, variables will be labeled with capital letters (A, B, C, etc.) and arrows will be labeled with lower case letters (a, b, c, etc.).